 - Alcohol consumption.
 Moderate or occasional alcohol consumption can cause your skin to flush due to the enlargement of blood vessels.
 Binge drinking and heavy alcohol use can eventually lead to spider veins.

 - Injuries.
 Minor to significant injuries can lead to bruising.
 With bruises on your face, broken blood vessels may also be noticeable.

 - Vomiting or sneezing.
 Sudden, extreme pressure in your face from a violent sneeze or a vomiting spell can break the blood vessels in the skin.

-At Persona Cosmetic Medicine, we believe in taking a personal yet professional approach to help you achieve the results you’re looking for.
+At Persona Medical Aesthetics, we believe in taking a personal yet professional approach to help you achieve the results you’re looking for.
 During your free consultation you will have the opportunity to ask any questions or go through any details you are not sure about and we will advise on the best treatment option depending on if the veins/vessels in question are on the face or body.